 Basilica di San Giovanni

 The Basilica of St John Lateran was built in the 4th century by Constantine the Great and was the first church built in Rome.
-It is the cathedral of the Diocese of Rome, and as such ranks above all other Roman Catholic churches, even St Peter's Basilica in the Vatican.
-It is the official ecclesiastical seat of the Pope, and it is here that he celebrates Mass on certain religious holidays.
-The building has suffered much damage in the past and has been rebuilt several times, leaving only fragmented parts of the original church.
-The present building is characterised by its 18th-century façade and contains several important relics, a 13th-century cloister and an ancient baptistery.
-Inside are numerous statues, paintings, the High Altar that can only be used by the Pope, and a cedar table that is said to be the one used by Christ at the Last Supper.
-Across the street is one of the holiest sites in Christendom that is visited by pilgrims from around the world: the Palace of the Holy Steps, believed to be the 28 marble steps originally at Pontius Pilate's villa in Jerusalem, that Christ climbed the day he was brought before Pilate.
+As the cathedral of the Diocese of Rome, it ranks above all other Roman Catholic churches.
+The official ecclesiastical seat of the Pope, it's here where he celebrates Mass on certain religious holidays.
+The building is characterised by its 18th-century façade, containing several important relics, a 13th-century cloister and an ancient baptistery.
+Inside are numerous statues and paintings, the High Altar that can only be used by the Pope and a cedar table that is said to be the one used by Christ at the Last Supper.
+Across the street is one of the holiest sites in Christendom: the Palace of the Holy Steps, believed to be the 28 marble steps of Pontius Pilate's villa.
 They have been in Rome since 1589.

 Address: Piazza S. Giovanni in Laterano

 Opening times: Open daily from 7am to 6.30pm

 Admission: Basilica is free but €2 for entrance to the Cloister